Rob-Pait/dreamcloud-docs/source/dreamobjects/tutorials/what-is-dreamspeed.rst

 4. At the bottom, toggle the ‘CDN SUPPORT’ option.
 This enables the checkbox titled ‘Use CDN’ to appear at the right of the alias.
 5. Check the ‘Use CDN’ checkbox.
-6. Click the '''Save Settings''' button to save. ''When you return to the DreamObjects page, the green ‘CDN’ icon appears which confirms it’s been configured:''
+6. Click the **Save Settings** button to save. *When you return to the DreamObjects page, the green ‘CDN’ icon appears which confirms it’s been configured:*
     .. figure:: images/03_DreamSpeed_CDN.fw.png
         :alt: CDN icon